teachingaway/teachingaway.github.io/_posts/2014-03-16-startup-shuts-down-a-patent-troll.md

 ## III.
 FTB’S RICO Complaint

 There is related litigation between FTB and Lumen.
 On September 16, 2013, FTB filed a complaint against Lumen alleging violations of the federal Racketeering Influenced and Corrupt Organizations Act (“RICO”).
 FTB’s counsel began its work on the RICO claim on August 1, 2013.
 FTB filed an amended complaint on November 22.
 Lumen filed a motion to dismiss on December 23.
-Lumen’s December 23 motion to dismiss was granted on May 19, 2014. [\*5] Findthebest.com, Inc. v.
+Lumen’s December 23 motion to dismiss was granted on May 19, 2014. [\*5] *Findthebest.com, Inc. v.
 Lumen View Tech.
-LLC, 13cv6521 (DLC), 2014 WL 2050610 (S.D.N.Y.
+LLC*, 13cv6521 (DLC), 2014 WL 2050610 (S.D.N.Y.
 May 19, 2014).
 Both Lumen and FTB agree that the fees and costs associated with this related litigation may not be recovered here.

 ## DISCUSSION